google.com, pub-3052420416507494, DIRECT, f08c47fec0942fa0

-UTI Mutual Fund offers a variety of investment options for all your financial needs.
+UTI Balanced Advantage Mutual Fund offers a variety of investment options for all your financial needs.
 With a legacy of trust and performance, UTI Mutual Fund is your go-to asset manager.

-The former Unit Trust of India was split up, with some non-NAV-based plans being under the jurisdiction of SEBI and others under the government.
-The latter became the asset manager of the UTI Mutual Fund, while the former was under the Administrator of the Specified Undertaking of The Unit Trust of India (SUTTI).
+The former Unit Trust of India was split up.
+Some non-NAV-based plans were under the jurisdiction of SEBI.
+Others were under the government.
+The latter became the asset manager of the UTI Mutual Fund.
+The former was under the Administrator of the Specified Undertaking of The Unit Trust of India (SUTTI).

-A wise man once said, “The best time to plant a tree was 20 years ago; the second-best time is NOW.”
-This quote not only gains its relevance in the World which is getting warmer every year but is equally relevant in the Financial World.
+A wise man once said, “The best time to plant a tree was 20 years ago.”
+The second-best time is NOW.
+This quote gains relevance as the world gets warmer every year.
+It is equally relevant in the financial world.

 UTI Mutual Fund is among the oldest mutual fund providers in India when it comes to active programs.
-A number of schemes have been introduced by UTI Mutual Fund, including the UTI Unit Linked Insurance Plan (ULIP) with life and accident coverage (introduced in 1971), UTI Master Share (introduced in 1986), India’s first Offshore Fund – India Fund (introduced in 1986), and the UTI Wealth Builder Fund, the first of its kind in the Indian mutual fund industry that combines low-correlated asset classes like equity and gold.
+UTI Mutual Fund has introduced several schemes.
+These include the UTI Unit Linked Insurance Plan (ULIP) with life and accident coverage, introduced in 1971.
+UTI Master Share was introduced in 1986.
+In the same year, India’s first Offshore Fund – India Fund – was also introduced.
+The UTI Wealth Builder Fund was introduced later.
+It was a pioneer in the Indian mutual fund industry.
+It combined low-correlated asset classes like equity and gold.

 “Time in the market” is more important than “timing the market.”
-When you begin investing early, you may see your financial goals and see your investments increase over a longer time horizon.
+When you begin investing early, you may see your financial goals achieved.
+You may also see your investments increase over a longer time horizon.
 Investing early is usually recommended.
 Take the first step immediately if you haven’t started investing yet.

 As of 2024, UTI AMC has an Assets Under Management (AUM) of Rs.15.56 lakh crores.